-Cancer can occur in any part or system of the body, so its symptoms are very varied.
-Many of the symptoms are also common to a large range of diseases.
-A diagnosis of cancer cannot be made on symptoms alone.
+Cancer can occur in any part or system of the body and so its symptoms are very varied.
+Also, many of the symptoms are common to a large range of diseases - so a diagnosis of cancer cannot be made on symptoms alone.

-You should certainly take your cat to the vet if you have discovered a lump, but not all lumps are cancers.
-Non-healing sores should also be investigated.
-Other signs of tumours (benign or cancerous) affecting internal organs can include loss of appetite, weight loss, lethargy and weakness, difficulty in breathing, limping and recurrent digestive problems.
-However, these can be signs of many other illnesses as well.
-They are certainly signs that mean you need to visit the vet.
+You should certainly take your dog to the vet if you have discovered a lump on the surface of the skin, but not all surface lumps are cancers.
+A sore that won't heal should also be investigated.
+Other signs of tumours (benign or cancerous) affecting internal organs can include:

+- loss of appetite

+- weight loss

+- lethargy and weakness

+- difficulty in breathing

+- limping

+- recurrent digestive problems

+These can be signs of many other illnesses as well and they are good reasons to take your pet to the vet.
 Even though cancers may be slow growing, they can sometimes cause sudden signs of illness.